By Erin Whitehead, Marine Spouse

 Just be sure to follow this one rule: If it doesn’t sell, it must be donated.
 Don’t let it come back into your house once you have decided it can go!
 Take it to your base consignment store or local charity and say goodbye forever!

 Get rid of those boxes and paper

-It can be tempting, if you know you are going to be moving again in 6 months or a year, to save the boxes and packing paper if you are considering a do-it-yourself move next time.
-BUT… it might not be worth it at all because boxes and paper are a breeding ground for bugs and rodents.
-As in, mice, rats, and big, flying cockroaches.
+It can be tempting, if you know you’re going to be moving again in 6 months, to save boxes and packing paper for a DITY move next time.
+BUT… it might not be worth it because boxes and paper are a breeding ground for bugs and rodents.
 Okay, let’s all take a minute to breathe.
 The point is, once unpacked, you want to get rid of that stuff as soon as possible.

 Post “free boxes and paper” on your local spouse page or craigslist, and you can probably get rid of them pretty quickly.
 But always, ALWAYS remember personal security.
 Don’t ever publish your address online.
 It’s a better idea to take your spouse with you and meet someone in a public place.
 You can also call your local recycling or trash pick-up service and ask them what their policy is to pick up bulk items.
 Many places will do it for free or a small fee.
 You just have to call ahead and schedule a pickup date.

 Just live in a van down by the river